 In establishing the "Friends of the Merseyside Fire Service" which became the FSN, the Fire Authority felt that the best formal structure for the organisation would be that of a company limited by guarantee.
 At the time it was felt that this form of organisation would enable the FSN to better secure external funding from the private sector.
-However, at the same time the Fire Authority wanted to ensure that the activities of the FSN were properly controlled and were wholly consistent with the strategy and activities of Merseyside Fire and Rescue Service.
+However, at the same time the Fire Authority wanted to ensure that the activities of the FSN were properly controlled and were wholly consistent with the strategy and activities of Merseyside Fire and Rescue Authority.
 Therefore, the FSN company operates with a board of five trustees.

 Due to this board structure, and the fact that the FSN activities are so closely related to the activities of the Fire Service, the FSN is a "regulated company" as defined by the Local Government and Housing Act 1989, and orders under that Act.
 This means that the financial transactions of the company must be treated as though they were the financial transactions of Merseyside Fire & Rescue Service, and that those transactions should be consolidated into the Authority's financial accounts.
-The FSN did maintain an independent bank account in 2015/16 but the total net transactions, apart from the SLA below, were minimal and not material.
+The FSN did maintain an independent bank account in 2016/17 but the total net transactions, apart from the SLA below, were minimal and not material.
 Therefore, the accounts have not been consolidated for this year.

 The Authority had a service level agreement with the FSN whereby in return for work against strict performance criteria the Authority would pay FSN £195,000 a year.
+This SLA was rescinded in December 2016 due to the charity being wound up.
+These services are now provided by MFRS and have been integrated into the Community Risk Management departments.